jaiminmoslake7020/IS-21/README.md

 ### Tech Used
 This is a monorepo, it has two packages, one is web and one is server-app.

-#### Web Application
-Web application is built in react.
-It has below technologies in it for development purpose.

-- Redux
-- Eslint
-- Craco
-- Tailwind
-- React router

 #### Server Application
 Server application is built in node js with express and typescript.